 The Scholz factories were distributed throughout the United States in Long Beach, California; Long Island, New York; St. Petersburg, Florida; Durham, North Carolina; Kansas City, Kansas; Houston, Texas; and Toledo; Ohio.
 Scholz sold over 50,000 California contemporaries In 2000, Scholz was named one of the 20th century's most influential figures in the residential building industry by Builder magazine.
 His company was sold but continues to design (but not build) homes under the name Scholz Design.
 Bio adapted from Ramon Alvarez, a Scholz expert.

 1953 - The Elden House, 101 Yacht Club Road, Trent Woods NC.
 Sold to Carmi and Alice Winters.
 Sold in 2016 to Steve Winters.

 1955 - 3539 Hamstead Court, Durham NC.
 Deeded to Robert J. Lefkowitz, who in 2012 was awarded the Nobel Prize in Chemistry for his work done at the Howard Hughes Medical Center/Duke University.
 Sold in 1991 to Diane Lynn DiPietri and Daniel M. James.
 Sold in 2000 to Valeria D. and Richard E. Paddock.
-Sold in 2001 to Patience L. Vail and Marc-Andre Schoppe.
-Sold in 2013 to Kendra and Samuel Montgomery-Blinn.
+Sold in 2001 to Patience L. Vail and Marc- Andre Schoppe.
+Deeded in 2013 to Kendra and Samuel Montgomery-Blinn.
 Addition built at some point.